-When the signed certificate is returned to you, enter the certificate in the system: see the section "Uploading and activating a customer-specific certificate" on page 82 and section "Using the standard certificate" on page 77.
+When the signed certificate is returned to you, enter the certificate in the system: see the section "Uploading and activating a customer-specific certificate" and section "Using the standard certificate".

 Notes:

 - When the certificate signing request is created, it is linked to the system's standard SSL key.
 If this key is changed in the system in the time between the certificate signing request being created and the signed certificate being entered in the system, the certificate cannot be used. - A new standard SSL key is created when reinstallation takes place or when the host name is changed.